themaster5209/zen-better-new-tab-button/README.md

 Using Sine is the optimal way as of v1.0.3 as there is now support for preferences.
 Simply copy this repository's URL and paste it into the box directly under the marketplace!
 Alternatively, you can search for this mod's name in Sine's marketplace.

 ### Additional information
-- [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula/tree/main) on macOS is the only theme that I have tested on, try/use with other themes at your own discretion
+- [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula/tree/main) on macOS is the only theme that I have tested on, it should be fine but use with other themes at your own discretion
 - Recommended to have New Tab button placed at the top (can be changed in 'about:preferences#zenLooks')
 - Border radius preference for tabs unfortunately doesn't support Essential tabs, so those will stay at Zen's default value